 c.
 Take Breaks and Practice Self-care

 In a toxic workplace, it’s easy to feel burned out.
 To protect your mental health, make time for regular breaks throughout your workday.
 Whether it’s stepping outside for fresh air, taking a quick walk, or meditating, brief moments of relaxation can help you manage stress more effectively.
+To relieve the stress caused by your work environment, you may use cannabis products like dazed thcp disposable vape.
 Indacloud thca flower offers a natural way to alleviate stress and promote relaxation which helps reduce anxiety and improve overall well-being.

-Self-care routines, such as exercise, healthy eating, and mindfulness practices, are also essential for preserving your well-being.
+Self-care routines, such as exercise, healthy eating which includes taking pre workout to fuel your workouts, and mindfulness practices, are also essential for preserving your well-being.
+Make sure to prioritize your health.
+You may consider getting health supplements from NativePath.
 Prioritize activities outside of work that bring you joy and allow you to decompress.
+You may also go on burnout recovery retreats to give your mind and body a much needed rest.

 3. Document Toxic Behaviors